-Internet Sex Crimes In Northern Virginia
+Internet Sex Crimes Attorneys in Fairfax, Virginia

 You need the best criminal defense attorney you can find, and one who has specialized experience in these types of cases.
-The lawyers at the Sprano Law Firm have been defending clients accused of child pornography, online solicitation, indecent liberties over the internet, and other kinds of online sex crimes for over 20 years.
+The lawyers at The Sprano Law Firm, LLP have been defending clients accused of child pornography, online solicitation, indecent liberties over the internet, and other kinds of online sex crimes for over 20 years.
 These are difficult cases, but we know how to get the best results possible under the facts of each case.
 Our attorneys have defended hundreds of people charged with internet sex offenses.
 We know how and where to look for potential weaknesses in the government’s case and how to help you choose the best strategy to defend against these charges.

-Our internet sex crimes lawyers have experience with a wide variety of the fact patterns that commonly arise with these types of charges.
+Our internet sex crimes lawyers have experience with a wide variety of fact patterns that commonly arise with these types of charges.
 In the majority of cases, the individual on the other end of the alleged communication is not in reality a child at all, but rather an undercover police detective posing as a minor in an online sting operation.
 An entrapment defense to an online solicitation case is always a possibility to be explored, but Virginia law makes it very difficult to establish entrapment and the police are well trained in how to avoid it.
 Usually the main factual and legal issue in these cases is whether the defendant actually knew or had reason to believe that he or she was dealing with a minor.
-Unlike some other sex crimes against children, internet solicitation of a minor is not considered a strict liability offense.
-If the defendant had no reason to believe the other party was under age (if they lied about their age, for example), there may be a good defense in some cases.
+Unlike some other sex crimes against children, the internet solicitation of a minor is not considered a strict liability offense.
+If the defendant had no reason to believe the other party was underage (if they lied about their age, for example), there may be a good defense in some cases.
 Our attorneys will carefully review all of the government’s evidence, including text printouts, chat logs, and computer forensic evidence, to fully explore and develop every possible defense to your case.

 When the recipient of the alleged online solicitation is actually underage, the defendant will often be charged with committing Indecent Liberties with a Minor, in violation of Virginia Code § 18.2-370, in addition to the computer sex crime.
 With a real victim, the stakes are usually higher, and the consequences of a conviction more severe, but the same possible avenues for a successful defense to the charge remain.
 If the child lied about his or her age, and the defendant did not have a good reason to believe otherwise, a good criminal defense attorney may be able to successfully defend the charge.